learn-co-curriculum/rails-5-api-template/README.md

 campaigns GET  /campaigns(.:format) campaigns#index
 ```

-Notice that it looking for a controller for `Campaigns` and action of `:index` lets generate that controller.
+Notice that it looking for a controller called `Campaigns` and action of `:index`.
+Let's generate that controller now.

 ```bash
 rails g controller Campaigns